robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 ## 2. Can we encrypt the solution?

 You're up next.
 Everyone should take a step back, you say, since the answer is obvious and you can't believe no one else has thought of it.
 All you need to do is have the level editor encrypt the solution before inserting it into the exported level file.
-When a player loads the level, the game decrypts the solution and runs it through the level, as before.
+When a player loads the level, the game decrypts the solution and runs it through the level, as Steve just suggested.

 Otekah agrees that this sounds like a good solution, IF YOU'RE AN IDIOT.
 "Encryption" isn't magic.
 Since the game is running on the player's computer, anything the game can do the player can do too.
 If the game can decrypt the solution, the player can too.
 All they need to do is reverse engineer the decryption steps that the game performs.
 You can obfuscate your code and use strange types of encryption and generally make life awkward for them, but you can't make it impossible.
 Eventually you run into the problem that people on the internet are psychotic monsters who will break anything and everything that they are mathematically able to.